BOOK | BLOG

 Well, I think reality does that for the songwriter.
 Actually, it does it for any kind of writer.
 “Write what you know,” they tell you in school.
 And out of school.
 And “they’re” right.
 Margaret Mitchell only wrote one novel and legend has it, she hid Gone with the Wind in coffee cans all over her house, before she showed it to anyone.
 But she didn’t write an action adventure story or a who-done-it set on a European steamer.
 She wrote what was familiar to her.
 She may not have lived every scene, but she knew the people.
 They were composites of people she knew or was related to, in a time and place she understood.

 Songwriters who write from a place of truth have the odds in their favor in many ways.
 First of all, as my mother used to say, “Tell the truth, and you won’t have to rely upon your memory.”
 Reality keeps you from falling off into illogic.
-Too many of the songs I see from beginning writers skip from one thought to another with enough non sequiturs to give you whiplash.
+Too many of the songs I see from pre-professional songwriters skip from one thought to another with enough non sequiturs to give you whiplash.

 The intention to communicate something real to a real person keeps what you say on track, keeps it flowing logically like a communication you would make.
 In life, when you’re telling someone something that happened or asking that person for something you want, you don’t leap from one thought to another or change person or tenses.
 For that matter, you don’t string together cliches and stay on the surface.
 You say what you mean, interestingly, with pictures and passion.
 But when a person sits down to write a song, sometimes all of these good habits fall by the wayside.
 The minute you start “songwriting” instead of communicating, you’ve blown it.
 It’s like an actor who’s “acting.”
 Immediately, the audience is pulled out of the experience of the movie or play and their attention goes on his acting.
 People should not be conscious that you’re writing.
 And when you’re really good at it, they won’t be.
 They’ll just be moved.
 Reality is a way to help you get to that point.